davegoblue/TestCodingShortcuts/README.md

 * AssociativeArrays_v001 explores word mismatches from tomsawyer_74.txt in OED_from_Github.txt
 * AssociativeArrays_v001 refines word matching from tomsawyer_74.txt in OED_from_Github.txt
 * RiskRuin_v003_DDB96_0200cb refines the risk of ruin program to look at 9/6 DDB with 2.00% cb
+* RiskRuin_v003_DDB96_0250cb refines the risk of ruin program to look at 9/6 DDB with 2.50% cb